 The Board ensure the organisation is fully compliant with the Charities Regulator Governance Code and complies with the Charities Act 2009.

 The Board has two Sub-Committees, a Finance and Audit Committee and an Executive Committee

-Alan Moore (Company Secretary)
+Alan Moore (Interim Chairperson and Company Secretary)

 Alan is a highly experienced senior manager, with strong academic background and more than 20 years post-qualification experience as a Chartered accountant.
 He has extensive management experience in Ireland and internationally working in the international NGO sector along with strong business background in environments which have been challenging and diverse.